How to Build a Lightning-Fast Zsh Terminal: Pro Developer Guide

 zinit snippet OMZP::git

-# Load Node version manager only when needed
+# Lazy load Node version manager (nvm)

 export NVM_LAZY_LOAD=true